LauraAllObe/LauraAllObe/README.md

 ___
 # A Brief Overview on All Repositories:
 /finalProject: full-stack sticky note (android) mobile application in java
 /Summer2022Proj0: full-stack PracticePanther (Law Practice Management Software) implementation in C#
+/shell: a minimal shell implementation in C
+/elevatorKernelModule: an elevator kernel module implementation in C that utilizes three custom system calls
+/fat32filesystem: basic fat 32 file system image manipulation in C
 ___
 # About My Repositories and Programming Experience:
 ✍️ I’m currently working on a fat32 little endian file system in C and on moving and refining my previous projects,